 One must determine the root cause of the inflammation, which stems from many sources.
 In addition to diet, other sources of hidden inflammation include gut issues (leaky gut, dysbiosis, H. pylori, SIBO), mycotoxins, heavy metal toxicity, chronic infections (viral, bacterial, fungal, dental, Candida overgrowth), low vitamin D levels, periodontal disease, essential fatty acid deficiency and other nutrient deficiencies, obstructive sleep apnea, chemicals in our food, water and the environment, dehydration, and mental, spiritual and emotional stress.

 Nutrient deficiencies.
 Balance body chemistry with Nutrition via a Functional Blood Chemistry Analysis.
 Evaluate your metabolic status to identify your unique nutrient deficiencies or excesses that have a direct impact on mood.
-Common nutrient deficiencies in those with anxiety and depression include folate, B12, B6, zinc, magnesium, vitamin D, essential fatty acids and protein.
+Common nutrient deficiencies in those with anxiety and depression include folate, vitamin B12, vitamin B6, zinc, magnesium, vitamin D, essential fatty acids and protein.

 MTHFR defect.
 MTHFR is the enzyme needed to process folate.
 Many studies going back to the 1960s, show an elevated incidence of folate deficiency in those with depression.
 As many as 60% of the population has inherited a defective copy of the gene that makes MTHFR, a condition that makes it harder for folate to get into the brain.
 Folate in the brain is the necessary building block for many neurotransmitters.